IanWhitney/ruby_brownbag/readme.md

 #=> I can count to 3
 ```

 There are other enumerable things, but these are the ones you use most.
+You can make your own Enumerable things, but that's probably a topic best saved for a later class.

 Enumerable things can be manipulated with a useful set of functions.